CameronSCarlin/MLProject/README.md

 Data Source (link): https://www.kaggle.com/c/house-prices-advanced-regression-techniques

 Data Description (#vars, #rows, types, etc):
-1460 rows for train, 1460 rows for test
+* 1460 rows for train
+* 1460 rows for test
-79 variables
+* 79 variables

 Problem we would like to solve with this data/ Data manipulations:
 We would like to be able to accurately predict the prices of homes based off a variety of characteristics, while also creating aggregated variables based on factors such as building type, year built or remodeled, and so on.
 We will also create levels of variables (low, medium, high, etc) to create categories for predictors.